SUSSBIA/fabric-onboarding-experience/11-templates-checklists/checklists/productionisation-readiness-checklist.md

 - [ ] Support contact is identified
 - [ ] Escalation route is identified
 - [ ] Ownership will not depend only on the original creator
+- [ ] Workspace owner is identified
+- [ ] Deputy workspace owner is identified
+- [ ] Ownership continuity is confirmed if the current owner leaves, changes role, or is unavailable

 ## 4. Data Source and Approval